abnegate/dit/README.md

 # Spawn a shell on a new container using the 'alpine' image
   dit sh -g alpine
-  dit sh -g alpine

 # Spawn a shell on a container named 'container'
   dit sh container
   dit sh container

-# Bring the current project down including volumes, then stash the current changes, then checkout git brach named 'dev', then pull the latest changes, then apply the stashed changes, then reinstall dependencies, then bring the project up
+# Bring the current project down including volumes, then stash the current changes, then checkout git branch named 'dev', then pull the latest changes, then apply the stashed changes, then reinstall project dependencies, then bring the project up.
   dit swap dev --volumes --stash --apply --pull --reinstall dit s dev -vsa -p -i